In May 2021, Tesla officially moved from a radar-vision hybrid self-driving system to one that solely relies on cameras.

 According to Tesla, the move to a pure vision system is the final hurdle before the company can release full self-driving to the wider public.

-And a few days back, Musk’s and Tesla’s conviction for a pure vision self-driving system was proven right as the latest Model Y, equipped with Tesla vision, has received the highest score on the automatic emergency braking test by the Euro NCAP.
+And today, Musk’s and Tesla’s conviction for a pure vision self-driving system was proven right as the latest Model Y, equipped with Tesla vision, has received the highest score on the automatic emergency braking test by the Euro NCAP.

 Tesla, announcing this great achievement wrote “Model Y also received a leading score of 98 percent in Euro NCAP's Safety Assist category.
 This result was achieved with Model Y vehicles equipped with Tesla Vision, our camera vision and neural net processing system that now comes standard in all Tesla vehicles delivered in North America and Europe.
 This score was a result that many did not believe was possible without using radar.”

-As of now, this information is difficult to wrap our heads around.
-However, we will be sure to keep you posted once we learn more about Tesla’s plans.
-Until then, make sure to visit our site torquenews.com/Tesla regularly for the latest update.
+Currently, it is not exactly clear in what ways Tesla plans to make the company’s vehicles even safer.
+However, we will be sure to keep you posted as Tesla makes those changes.
+Until then, make sure to visit our site torquenews.com/Tesla regularly for the latest updates.

 Image: Courtesy of Tesla, Inc.

-For more information check out: Tesla Needs a Lower Cost Model
+For more information check out: Is There Really a 430 Mile Range Model 3 Battery?

 Tinsae Aregay has been following Tesla and The evolution of the EV space on a daily basis for several years.
 He covers everything about Tesla from the cars to Elon Musk, the energy business, and autonomy.
 Follow Tinsae on Twitter at @TinsaeAregay for daily Tesla news.